Ground Crew - DAN AIR REMEMBERED

 • Security (Passenger profiling, Cargo X-ray)

-In addition to check-in and passneger handling carried out by Gatwick HAndling and other handling agents on their behalf, Dan-Air also had offices located in airports that were responsible for:
+In addition to check-in and passenger handling carried out by Gatwick Handling and other handling agents on their behalf, Dan-Air also had offices located in airports that were responsible for:

 • Tickets Sales